nmcnair22/pychain/README.md

 - Identifies ticket chains using chain hash identifiers
 - Uses OpenAI to analyze relationships between tickets
 - Provides timeline of events, relationship mapping, and anomaly detection
+- Stores analysis results in a local SQLite database for future reference
+- Supports batch processing of multiple tickets in a single run

 ## Installation